Stochastic periodic orbits in fast-slow systems with self-induced stochastic resonance: Introduction

 \section{Introduction}

 Nature is intrinsically noisy.
-While noise is often considered to be irrelevant to the realization of organized phenomena, noise does play constructive roles in many systems, e.g., gene expression \cite{Schmiedel2019}, climate dynamics \cite{Zheng2020}, neural spiking \cite{McDonnell2011}, etc. In particular, resonance induced by noise is one of the most intriguing phenomena, which is not only of theoretical interest but also of practical importance.
+While noise is often considered to be irrelevant to the realization of organized phenomena, noise does play constructive roles in many systems, e.g., gene expression \cite{Schmiedel2019}, climate dynamics \cite{Zheng2020}, neural spiking \cite{McDonnell2011}, etc. In particular, resonance induced by noise is one of the most intriguing phenomena and is not only of theoretical interest but also of practical importance.
 Among them, stochastic resonance (SR) \cite{Gammaitoni1998} attracts broad attention due to its counterintuitive behavior, which was first observed in the climate system \cite{Benzi1981}.
 In stochastic resonance, moderate intensity of noise can enhance the signal-to-noise ratio for periodically perturbed random systems.
 It has been extensively investigated both theoretically and experimentally in all kinds of disciplines \cite{Gammaitoni1998,Wagner2019,Wuehr2018,Yang2021}.
 In excitable systems, even without the external periodic signal, the coherence resonance (CR) \cite{Hu1993,Longtin1997,Pikovsky1997} manifests itself as coherent oscillations for intermediate noise.
 The mechanism of CR has been clarified by Pikovsky and Kurths via the first passage statistics \cite{Pikovsky1997}.
+Later, Lindner and Schimansky-Geier \cite{Lindner1999} considered an analytical approximation in the limit of large timescale separation and quantitatively described CR through the marginal probability density of the reduced system.
+They applied similar ideas to the piecewise linear FitzHugh-Nagumo system for both CR and SR \cite{Lindner2000}.
+More accurate results, such as the rate, coefficient of variation and diffusion coefficient, were obtained in the leaky integrate-and-fire model \cite{Lindner2002}.
+For detailed descriptions and quantitative approaches to the coherent behaviors in excitable systems, the readers are referred to Ref.\cite{Lindner2004}.
 On the other hand, Muratov {\it et al.} \cite{Muratov2005,LeeDeVille2005} found that noise on excitable systems with largely different timescales can provide distinct mechanisms of coherence.
 For noise acting on the fast variable, the resulting coherent oscillation was named self-induced stochastic resonance (SISR) \cite{Muratov2005,LeeDeVille2005}.
 SISR has been shown to account for the mixed-mode oscillations in a relaxation oscillator \cite{Muratov2008}.
 Besides, SISR may also explain the mechanism of anticoherence resonance for large noise \cite{Luccioli2006,Baspinar2020}.
 Recently, Yamakou {\it et al.} investigated SISR in multiplex neural networks and showed its potential application to optimal information processing \cite{Yamakou2019,Yamakou2020}.